Indosinosuchus: Description

-The two species can be differentiated by several subtle differences in the skull as well as a few autapomorphies.
-In I. potamosiamensis the nasal bones possess greatly elongated processes both towards the front and back, extend between the position of the 14th to 15th maxillary tooth and the eye sockets, where they are bifurcated by the frontal bone.
-Although the nasals almost reach the rim of the orbits, they fall just short of preventing the fontal from contacting the prefrontal.
-Furthermore, the space between the first and second tooth of the mandible is shorter than between the second and the third.
-Autapomorphies for I. kalasinensis on the other hand include the fact that less of the premaxillae are located behind the nares (only between 50-65% as opposed to 67%), while the postorbital bar is noticeably thickened compared to the type species.
-Additionally, the way the snout narrows in I. kalasinensis is a lot more gradual than in I. potamosiamensis, the neurovascular foramina twice as large and the nares are B-shaped rather than appearing as a figure 8.
-The minimum width of the frontal bone is almost equal to the width of the orbits in I. kalasinensis, but notably narrower in I. potamosiamensis.
-Finally the two differ in the shape of the mandibular fenestra, which is a lot more elongated and elliptical in the type species.

 The vertebral column shows no difference to that of other teleosauroids and although no specimen preserves both a femur and a humerus, the likely ratio between these two limb bones could be estimated based on their size proportional to the skull.
 Here too Indosinosuchus follows what is seen in its relatives, with a humerus to femur ratio of 0.63.

 The osteoderm armor of Indosinosuchus follows the patterns typical for teleosaurs, with wider than long osteoderms in the trunk region and longer than wide, subrectangular osteoderms on the tail, all of which preserve a keel that runs from the front to the back.
 The osteoderm on the underside of the body are also longer than wide, but lack the keel and subsequently form a flat surface.